Pinging (Pinking); Piston

 As an engine wears, the crankshaft timing chain sprocket wears, as does the cam sprocket, guide/tensioner, and chain.
 Such wear, which is normal, causes the valves camshaft to lag behind the crankshaft position, compared to the original design specifications.
 This means, that in regards to piston position, the intake valves open later.
 The camshaft timing, in actual effect, is lagging, and the valve timing is even more mild, promoting leanness, more heat, more pinging, less power, more use of throttle, etc.

 Be sure not to idle the engine too slowly, as that reduces lubrication to the timing chest parts.
-I suggest the carburetors be carefully balanced and that the idle rpm be set for a minimum of 900 to 950 on heavy flywheel models.
+I suggest the carburetors be carefully balanced and that the idle rpm be set no lower than 900 on heavy flywheel models.
 1000 to 1100 is OK ...and better ...especially for 1981+ models, but also benefits earlier models.

 Be sure the adjustment of the throttle cables is synchronized, this is always done after the idle adjustments.
 Do the cables at 1500 rpm.
 Carburetors that are well out of synch will tend to make pinging worse.
 All carburetor adjustments are done with a fully warmed-up engine from actually riding the bike at least 10 miles.

 Even with most everything done, & properly, you may get an occasional ping under medium-hard acceleration, especially at lower rpm.

 I suggest that too much throttle not be used below 3500; and, if you hear pinging, back off the throttle a bit.

 There is a lot of information in https://bmwmotorcycletech.info/timingchain.htm.
 Try my hints, etc., in this article, before thinking about decarboning, dual-plugging or timing chain area repairs.